JessieChiu1/Misfit_Client/README.md

     - Further Optimizations to make sure the website runs smoothly

 ## Note
-- I am aware that the sizing of comment component and the postCard component is not the same size.
-I am looking into the best way to resolve this issue.
+- I am aware that clicking on the **Heart** is triggering a re-render and closing the comment box.
+I am looking into ways to resolve this issue